Why We Care

 The Because She Cares study explored the work experiences of ten (10) ACB women (the Narrators) who had been employed in Canadian AIDS service organizations.
 Through a participative, community-engaged knowledge translation project, we – ACB community members and allies who are engaged in HIV-responses in Ontario – are sharing these stories and mobilizing their messages using poetry and spoken word.

 The anthology is a collection of poetry by the Narrators of Because She Cares arranged in five (5) themes that were of central significance to ACB women living with HIV and working in the HIV response.
-For a copy of the anthology or for more information please contact:
+For a copy of the anthology or for more information please contact us at:

 Our Social Media